clarkta14/Catan-Portfolio/README.md

-(This project was created by four main contributors.
+(This project was developed by four main contributors.
 My contributions are under "clarkta14")

 **Settlers of Catan**